 In sum, the IPCC’s SS1-1.9 models are highly unlikely; indeed scarcely plausible.
 The difficult but doable option of reducing GDP in the OECD could be the difference between everyone living happily ever after, and all of us being miserable forevermore.

 [i] Original caption on IPCC report: Figure 2.4 Range of assumptions about socio-economic drivers and projections for energy and food demand in the pathways available to this assessment.
 1.5°C-consistent pathways are blue, other pathways grey.
 Trajectories for the illustrative 1.5°C-consistent archetypes used in the Chapter (LED, S1, S2, S5; referred to as P1, P2, P3, and P4 in the Summary for Policymakers.) are highlighted.
 S1 is a sustainability oriented scenario, S2 is a middle-of-the-road scenario, and S5 is a fossil-fuel intensive and high energy demand scenario.
 LED is a scenario with particularly low energy demand.
 Population assumptions in S2 and LED are identical.
 Panels show (a) world population, (b) gross world product in purchasing power parity values, (CASSE) final energy demand, and (d) food demand.

-Brian Snyder is Assistant Professor in the Department of Environmental Sciences at Louisiana State University, CASSE chapter director, and regular contributor to the Steady State Herald.
+Brian Snyder is an assistant professor in the Department of Environmental Sciences at Louisiana State University, and a CASSE chapter director.